Write a Book: 65 Reasons Why You Should Start Writing Your First Book Now or Finish the One You Started

 "Why should I write a book?
 I don't have time for that!"
 If you are like 50-80% of modern-day adults, you have probably asked yourself this question at least once in your life.
 Only a small percentage act on their desire to write and publish a book.
 Far fewer actually succeed in the long, tedious process of book authoring and publishing.

-At R50 Books, we have reinvented the way books are created.
+At Produce My Book, we have reinvented the way book content is created.
 For example, there is no writing or typing involved!
-But, that's a different topic.
+But, that's a different topic you can read about in our blog post about talk writing.

 For now, erase from your memory what you believe to be the challenges of writing a book and refocus on why writing a book is important and beneficial to you, your business, and even your family.